NearlyTRex/Stem/gamemath/trunk/ReadMe.txt

 gamemath contains a collection of mathematical functions useful for games and other applications.
 Included modules:

+Barycentric: Coordinate conversions from cartesian to barycentric space and back.

+BezierCurve: Some simple functions for working with floating point bezier curves.
+Intended for graphical effects; not recommended for precise calculations or performance critical code.

 FixedPoint: Fractional numbers using integer representation.
 Useful for cross-platform numeric consistency and uniform precision density.

-Interpolation: Floating point values animated over arbitrary curve types.
+Interpolation: Floating point values animated over arbitrary curve functions.
 Intended for graphical effects; not recommended for precise calculations or performance critical code.

 Matrix: Arbitrary 4x4 transformations.
 For information on matrices: http://ludobloom.com/tutorials/matrix.html